katharostech/ldtk-rs/README.md

 > but in one of the LDtk sample maps the field was null.
 We patched the JSON schema to make the
 > field nullable so that the map would load correctly.

-As newer LDtk versions are released we may update add new built-in schemas and update the default schema to the latest one.
-Updates to the default schema are a breaking change and a new release of this crate will be made.
+As newer LDtk versions are released we may add new built-in schemas.
+These will each be under new feature flags so that updates to the schema do not need to be breaking changes.

-### `LDTK_VERSION`
+### Downloading the Schema

-You can specify which version of LDtk you want to build this crate for by setting the `LDTK_VERSION` environment variable at build time.
-Without the `download-schema` feature, the `LDTK_VERSION` will default to the latest built-in schema version.
+When the `download-schema` feature is provided, you can specify which version of LDtk you want to build this crate for by setting the `LDTK_VERSION` environment variable at build time.

-When the `download-schema` feature is set, the `LDTK_VERSION` will default to `master` which will pull the latest schema from the master branch of the LDtk git repo.
+`LDTK_VERSION` will default to `master` which will pull the latest schema from the master branch of the LDtk git repo.

 ## License